 The Health and Social Care Partnership’s statutory Strategic Planning Group formed a small working group to support the planning and implementation of localities.

-Seven Health & Social Care Locality Profiles were developed for each area from data that NHS Fife provides to the Scottish Government.
+Seven Health and Social Care Locality Profiles were developed for each area from data that NHS Fife provides to the Scottish Government.
 These profiles will be used to inform and influence the resulting Locality Plans.

 March – May 2017